 "What is truth?" retorted Pilate.
 (John 18:33-38a NIV)

 Reflecting and Thinking

-As we approach the crucifixion of Jesus, the identity of Jesus becomes crucial.
-We are approaching the end of the gospel.
-How would you describe who Jesus is?
+As we anticipate reading about the crucifixion of Jesus, the identity of Jesus becomes a crucial point.
+We are approaching the end of the Gospel of John.
+At this point in the book, how would you describe who Jesus is?
 What aspects of his identity are most meaningful to you?
 How would you answer someone who asked you the question of our title, "Who in the world is Jesus?"

-Father God, we come to you in the name of Jesus, by his authority, and dependent upon who he is and what he did so that we might have access to you.
+Father God, we come to you in the name of Jesus, by his authority, depending on who he is and what he did so that we might have access to you.
 We are grateful for his demonstration of your love.
 We feel our frailty, our fragility.
 We feel our humanness.
 We want to be better and to do better.
 May we commit ourselves to knowing and acting on truth.
-Make us like us like Jesus, in his name, Amen.
+Make us like Jesus, in his name, Amen.